Pothos is a vigorously growing plant that is easy to keep as a houseplant. Even so, it may react negatively to inhospitable conditions by drooping.

 We also provide sound advice to help you grow healthy, happy pothos.

 Top 10 Causes And Fixes For Drooping Pothos Plants

-In a nutshell, your pothos may be drooping because:
+In a nutshell, the most common reasons your pothos may be drooping is

 1. It is thirsty.
 If the soil feels dry and the plant is drooping, place the entire plant in a container of lukewarm water for about an hour.
 It will perk right up.

 2. Its leaves are parched.
 Dry air can cause the leaves to droop, even if you are watering the soil correctly.
 Mist the plant or increase humidity with a humidifier or a pebble tray.

 Apart from transplant shock, repotted pothos may also get droopy leaves.
 Owing to this fact, leaf cells are liable to make less chlorophyll.
 In search of light, their foliage tends to grow a bit longer.
 As a result, stems grow weaker and softer.

 The yellow leaves on your pothos plant are most likely caused by too much water in the soil.
 This can lead to problems with drainage and oxygenation,